Duchy of Oldenburg: Jewish history

 The oldest documentation of Jews living in the Duchy of Oldenburg is dated to the Middle Ages.
 The Jewish grand community of the Duchy consisted of the Delmenhorst, Jever, Varel, Vechta and Wildeshausen communities.
-Other documentations report of a Jewish deportation from Wildeshausen at around 1348, during the time of the Black death, though they came back short after, as mentioned in other documents Jewish presence continued to be reported, especially in the main city of Oldenburg but also in the villages surrounding it, and the total Jewish community of the area of the Duchy in 1900 raised to 1359, but declined to 1015 in 1925.
-By 1933, only 279 Jews were left in the area, and the most of them were annihilated during the Holocaust, though some survived and returned after the war.
+Other documentations report of a Jewish deportation from Wildeshausen at around 1348, during the time of the Black death, though they came back short after, as mentioned in other documents Jewish presence continued to be reported, especially in the main city of Oldenburg but also in the villages surrounding it, and the total Jewish community of the area of the duchy in 1900 raised to 1359, but declined to 1015 in 1925.
+By 1933, only 279 Jews were left in the area, and most of them were annihilated during the Holocaust, though some survived and returned after the war.

-The Duchy was the last part of Napoleon's conquered lands to complete his 1808 decree that the Jews adopt surnames.
+The duchy was the last part of Napoleon's conquered lands to complete his 1808 decree that the Jews adopt surnames.
 The names picked at that time are the ones popular nowadays among Ashkenazi Jews.